 Getting Help: Don’t Let Addiction Define You

-Perhaps you’ve arrived at this page thinking if you or a loved one is suffering from addiction.
-You may be wondering if you’ve crossed the line between misuse and abuse, or if you’re already suffering from a full-blown addiction.
-It is time to stop worrying about these things and get the help you truly need.
+You may have arrived at this page wondering if you or a loved one is suffering from addiction.
+Have you or they crossed the line between misuse and abuse into a full-blown addiction?
+It’s time to stop worrying and start acting.

 Don’t let addiction define you or a loved one.
 Instead, get the needed help and leave addiction in the past.